monkzzz/hoverboard-inline-skates/README.md

-# Hoverboard Inline Skates
+# RC Hoverboard Inline Skates

-Inline skates made with hoverboard wheels.
+Remote control inline skates made with hoverboard wheels.

 The hoverboard wheels electronics are based on GD32 microprocessors and are salvaged from the original hoverboard.